aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

     - key: producer
       value: ack
 ```
+ Note, we need to get `Public IPV4 DNS` for public instance from EC2 console and substitute in the below commands.

 * Deployed 2 instances; one to each Subnet
   * The instance in the public subnet will be the bastion host so we can ssh to the Instance in the private Subnet